‘Uncovering the truth may kill her‘

 “The suspense remains tight throughout (with plenty of well-constructed ramp-ups), the mystery is engaging, and the performances, especially that provided by Correia-Drakulic as Samantha are on-point… especially as the emotional turmoil of her investigation takes its toll on her character’s psyche.”
 Horror Fuel

-Hellmington is released on VOD and DVD by Uncork’d Entertainment on September 10, 2019.
+Hellmington was released on VOD and DVD in North America by Uncork’d Entertainment on September 10th 2019.